All 6 sample page(s) are viewable on-line.

-Related Lessons for Basic Blues Progressions in G Major at this time.
+Related Lessons for Basic Blues Progressions in G Major.

 These ARE the four F7 chord voicings that are used for deriving other chords.
 If all else fails when trying to remember a particular chord you can go back to your base seventh chords and go through the chord formula for deriving the chord you need.

 There are far too many chord shapes to memorize thousands of shapes.
 From these four F7 chord voicings ALL other 4-part chords can be derived.
 And, if all else fails in trying to remember or build a chord you can always go back to the F7 and establish a frame of reference.

 Core Chords - The Big Six - Building a Solid Chord Foundation • Updated: 07 Sep 2021

 The Big Six Core Chords is a series of lessons for building your core, essential 4-part chords.
 These chords commonly called jazz chords, are really just 4-part chords used in a wide range of musical styles.
 These chords include: Seventh , Major Seventh, Minor Seventh, Half Diminished Seventh or Minor Seven Flat Five, Diminished Seventh, and Augmented Seventh.
 These six chords form a core set of chords.